wmcnamara/apodchanger/README.md

 4. Move the shortcut file into this folder.
 The shortcut file will likely be called "WinAPODChanger.exe - Shortcut", or something along those lines.

 ### Notes:
+- You **need** the [Microsoft Visual C++ Redistributable](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0) for the program to run correctly if you're not compiling from source.
 - This program works best when the desktop resolution is 1920x1080, and because of the variance in image size that the Astronomy Picture of the day is often uploaded in, will sometimes not fit correctly to the screen dimensions, especially for people who are not on 1920x1080.
 - Sometimes the Astronomy Picture of The Day is actually a YouTube video, or some other media format that cant be set as a desktop background.
 When you notice an exception is thrown, or recieve an error, this is likely the case.
 Just check the actual APOD website for the picture on that day.